Jacqueline de Jong

+Jacqueline Beatrice de Jong (3 February 1939 – 29 June 2024) was a Dutch painter, sculptor, and graphic artist.

+Biography

+Early life and escape (1939–1957)

-Jacqueline de Jong (born 1939) is a Dutch painter, sculptor and graphic artist.
-She was born in the Dutch town of Hengelo to Jewish parents.
-Faced with the German invasion, they went into hiding.
-After an abortive escape attempt to England, her father Hans remained in Amsterdam while her mother and she made for Switzerland, accompanied by the Dutch painter Max van Dam.
+De Jong was born in the Dutch town of Enschede, where her father, Hans, owned a lace and stocking factory.
+She grew up in Hengelo, in a Jewish family background.
+Faced with the German invasion of the Netherlands, they went into hiding.
+After an abortive escape attempt to England, her father Hans remained in Amsterdam while her mother, Alice de Jong-Weil and she made for Switzerland, accompanied by the Dutch painter Max van Dam.
 At the border they were captured by the French police, but just as they were about to be deported to the Drancy internment camp, they were rescued by the resistance, who helped them over the border.
 When they returned to the Netherlands following the war, Jacqueline could not speak Dutch.
-From 1947 on she went to school in Hengelo and Enschede (Gemeentelijk Lyceum).
+From 1947 on she went to school in Hengelo and Enschede (at the Gemeentelijk Lyceum).